Ethos & Vision

 - And provided with opportunities for life-long learning, growing independence and to be valued members of society.

 Clarendon officially became an academy on 1st October 2016.
-Along with Strathmore School and (from September 2019) Capella House School, we make up The Auriga Academy Trust.
+Along with Strathmore School and Capella House School, we make up The Auriga Academy Trust.
 Becoming a ‘Multi-Academy Trust’ (MAT) under the direction of a Trust Board has enabled our schools to benefit from economies of scale and encouraged us to work in greater partnership.